Poetry runs riot in my mind. Whether I’m writing a book, distracted by painting, or travelling, there’s verse yearning to escape to paper.

 Without understanding the importance and benefits of good communication skills, where will they be?

-I don’t have the answer to this, but it leads me to the reason I’ve published children’s poetry books together with my daughter.
+I don’t have the answer to this, but it leads me to the reason I’ve published rhyming children’s books together with my daughter.
 Not only does it help her, but we also hope to inspire little poets and artists around the world.

 Power of Words